pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

  ![drop-more-columns](/img/drop-more-columns.png)

-### Drop duplicate Rows
+#### Drop Duplicate Rows
 To drop the duplicate rows that we identified based on the analysis we did in the previous section.
 Choose **Drop duplicates** transform from the list of transforms available in Data Wrangler as shown in the figure below.

  ![drop-duplicates](/img/drop-duplicates.png)
  ![duplicate-1](/img/duplicate-1.png)

-### handle outliers
+### Handle Outliers
  ![duplicate-1](.././img/outliers.png)

-### Handle missing values
+### Handle Missing Values

-children replace with 0 based on value counts
+We can do the following to handle missing values in our feature columns using Data Wrangler.

+ - Missing values in **Children** column : Majority of the visitors were not accompanied by children and hence missing data can be replaced by number of children = 0.

 ![fill-missing-children](.././img/fill-missing-children.png)

+- Missing values in **Country** column
+Iterating through the country column reveals that most of the clients are from Europe.
+Therefore, all the missing values in the country column are replaced with the country of maximum occurrence - Portugal (PRT).
 Fill missing country column with `PRT` based on value counts

 ![fill-missing-country](.././img/fill-missing-country.png)

-Custom Transform - Meal type has Undefined category, changing the Undefined value to the most used which is BB by implementing a custom pyspark transform with two simple lines of code
+- Custom Transform - Meal type has Undefined category, changing the Undefined value to the most used which is BB by implementing a custom pyspark transform with two simple lines of code

  ![custom-pyspark](.././img/custom-pyspark.png)
 ```python
 from pyspark.sql.functions import when